Tech-at-DU/ACS-1120-Intro-Data-Structures/Lessons/Probability.md

 - Compare code quality for histogram implementations
 - Refactor code to improve readability, modularity, and performance
 - Compare tradeoffs of different histogram implementations

-  - Watch [video of histogram comparison whiteboard activity]

 - Lecture and discussion following [probability and sampling slides]

-  - Watch [video of probability and sampling lecture]
+- Watch a previous recording of this lecture to review and reinforce concepts

 ## Objectives